ssb22/PrimerPooler/README.md

     >toySet2-R
     CAGACGTTCAG

 (this example does not represent real primers).
 Degenerate bases are allowed using the normal letters, and both upper and lower case is allowed.
 Names of amplicons’ primers should end with F or R, and otherwise match.
 Taq probes etc can end with other letters.
-If you want to use the same primer sequence as part of two or more amplicons, then you may include two or more copies in the input with different names; they'll be kept in the same pool.
+If you want to use the same primer sequence as part of two or more amplicons, then you may include two or more copies in the input with different names; they’ll be kept in the same pool.
 Optionally include tags (tails, barcoding) to apply to all primers: >tagF and >tagR (tags can also be changed part-way through the file).

 Processing options should be placed before this filename.
 Options are as follows: